Such Tweet Sorrow: Laurence Friar

-He is the 38-year-old coffee/internet shop owner in town.
-He tries to do good and offers his help to the teenagers in town but he is also a local drug dealer and sells dope to them.
+A 38-year-old coffee/internet shop owner, Laurence tries to do good and offer help to the local teens, but he's also a local drug dealer and sells them dope.
 He tries to help the community by supporting the young people and giving them a safe haven with his coffee shop to hang out and have fun.
-He grew up in this town and knows how it is to live in the rural area, he tries to give them a place to stay other than hanging out in the streets.
-He also supports the local disabled group and arranges gatherings for the local youth like his ping pong tournament.
-Back in the days he used to be friends with Montague Sr. until the accident.
-Nowadays he tries to loosen the tension between the two families and helps the young couple to sort things out.
+He grew up in this town and knows how it is to live in the rural area, so he tries to give the teens a place to stay instead of the streets.
+He also supports the local disabled group and arranges gatherings for the local youth, like his ping pong tournament.
+Before Montague Sr.'s car crash, Laurence and he were friends.
+Nowadays, he tries to loosen the tension between the two families and help the young couple to sort things out.

 Realization/form

 The actors all performed on Twitter using small comments with 140 characters (tweets) to tell their followers what they were up to.
 Although other internet platforms, Facebook, Xboxlive, Audioboo, YouTube and WordPress were used too, Twitter as the main media was even more useful to perform as the people who were interested in seeing this event could just follow the characters or even just their favorite one.
 The actors improvised around a prepared story grid and were free to interpret the events in their own way using their own words.
 The feature that came out of this was a live story-telling situation which could definitely also be based on real events.
 Followers who tuned in later could have always had the impression they're following somebody's real-life story.
 This resembles Orson Welles War of the Worlds being read on the radio back in the days.
 The result was the same.
 The other media represented, such as YouTube, were used to simply support the tweets in a more striking way.
 Juliets video posts on YouTube had the function of showing her as a real person with a real voice and also to simply describe her character and her environment.
 The fact that Romeo was really found playing Call of Duty on Xboxlive made the realness of the character even more profound as you could actually join him in his game.
 The variety of the media usage made it easier for the followers to connect to the characters and certainly displayed the variety of streams used by the youth of the 21st century.
 This made it possible to take the story of Romeo and Juliet to modern times and to get a younger generation more interested in Shakespearean literature.